Muncy Township, Lycoming County, Pennsylvania: History

 Muncy Township, named for the Munsee tribe, was the first township in the county north of the West Branch Susquehanna River to be formed (predating even Lycoming County itself).
 It was originally formed as a part of Northumberland County on April 9, 1772.
 Muncy Township, as one of the seven original townships of Northumberland County, was once an immense township.
 It had an indefinite northern border.
 The southern border of the township was the West Branch Susquehanna River.
 The eastern boundary may have been Muncy Creek, and the western boundary was, like the northern boundary, indefinite.
 Loyalsock Township was the first township to be formed from Muncy Township, in 1786.
 This division encompassed the land between Loyalsock and Lycoming creeks.
 The township was divided several more times.
-Muncy Creek Township was formed in 1797, Shrewsbury Township in 1804, Penn Township in 1828, Wolf Township in 1834, and lastly Mill Creek Township in 1878.
+Muncy Creek Township was formed in 1797, Shrewsbury Township in 1804, Fairfield Township in 1825 or 1826, Penn Township in 1828, Wolf Township in 1834, and lastly Mill Creek Township in 1878.

 Samuel Wallis was one of the first permanent settlers in Muncy Township.
 Known as the "Land King", Wallis operated Muncy Farms which was for its time a large and very successful farm.
 Wallis first came to the West Branch Susquehanna Valley in 1768 as a surveyor.
 He was born in Harford County, Maryland, in 1730 to a wealthy Quaker family.
 Wallis received a good education and inherited a large fortune.
 He sought to expand his fortune in various ways.
 He worked for a while as a shipping merchant in Philadelphia and became a surveyor.
 While working as a surveyor, Wallis was introduced to what would become his home in 1768.
 He gave up his job as a surveyor and began acquiring land up and down the West Branch Valley.
 His holdings are said to have extended as far west as Pine Creek from his base of operations in Muncy Township.
 Wallis held title to the land that has since become Muncy borough, Muncy Creek Township, Muncy Township, Montoursville, Loyalsock Township, Williamsport, Woodward Township, Piatt Township, Porter Township and the borough of Jersey Shore.
 Wallis' home was one of, if not the, first houses to be built in what is now Lycoming County.
 Samuel Wallis was such an important figure in the early history of Muncy Township that Fort Muncy was built on his land.
 This fort served as an outpost for the colonial army of Pennsylvania, providing a safe haven for settlers from various Indian attacks.

 Wallis' house survives (seen here in 1984) and is the oldest in the county today.